SouhailBouricha/Code-Katas/Day 7/README.md

 - [x] Categorize New Member - 7 kyu
 - [x] Multiples of 3 or 5 - 6 kyu
 - [x] Convert string to camel case - 6 kyu
+- [x] Where my anagrams at? - 5 kyu